cerebral/overmind/packages/overmind-website/api/action.md

 h(Example, { name: "api/action"})
 ```

 An action is where you write the logic of the application.
-Every action receives at least on argument and that is the **context**.
+Every action receives at least one argument and that is the **context**.
 This is the signature of the context:

 `{ state, actions, effects }`